AmirEfi/Fibonacci-in-RV32I/README.md

 This is one of my HWs in Computer Architecture in Spring 2022.

-The code is Fibonacci function that can calculate based on the index of input number (e.g., if the input number is 4 it returns 3 as output).
+The code is Fibonacci function that can calculate based on the index of the input number (e.g., if the input number is 4 it returns 3 as output).